AnzenKodo/nixed/README.md

   ```bash
   ls /sys/firmware/efi
   ```
-  - If it shows `ls: cannot access '/sys/firmware/efi': No such file or directory` then your system is Legacy
+  - If it shows
+  `ls: cannot access '/sys/firmware/efi': No such file or directory` then your system is Legacy
   - If it shows the directory then your system is UEFI.
-- Run the given below lines accoding to your boot system one by one in the terminal to install NixOS or you refer to NixOS Manual to know more infomation about given commands.
-(Note: This will wipe out all your data, make sure you have backup of your data).
+- Run the given below lines accoding to your boot system one by one in the terminal to install NixOS or you refer to NixOS Manual to know more infomation about given commands. (**Note**: This will wipe out all your data, make sure you have backup of your data).

   <details>